-H 14 Plant communication
+Plant communication

-Several studies point out that plants weave complex social relations and can communicate with themselves and with animals.
-Some argue that their right should be more considered especially in the midst of the Sixth Mass Extinction.
+Scientists have discovered that plants have at least 20 different senses used to monitor complex conditions in their environment including humidity, gravity and electromagnetic fields.
+Moreover, several studies point out that plants weave complex social relations and can communicate with themselves and with animals through diverse means such as electrical signals and even vibrations.
+Evidence is increasing that the key to plant intelligence is in the complex network of root apexes.
+Some argue that plants' rights should be more considered especially in the midst of the Sixth Mass Extinction.

-Source: theguardian, Book: Brilliant Green
+Source: theguardian, Brilliant Green (Book) Impact Level: Widespread

-H 15 Human animal relationship
+Human animal relationship